Served: 2 years

 April 15, 1951 to March 7, 1953

 At 17 years of age, Robert joined the United States Marine Corps on August 23, 1943 and served during World War II in the 6th Marine Division.
 By October 31, 1944 he had been promoted to Corporal.
 During April 1945, Corporal Bastin was assigned to Company E, 2nd Battalion, 22nd Marines.
 On May 12, 1945 during the battle for Okinawa, after being shot in the knee, Corporal Bastin rescued two men trapped in a wrecked tank, suffered shell shock, and was buried beneath the debris of a shell explosion.
-On November 28, 1945, 19 year old Corporal Bastin was honorably discharged with a Bronze Star and Purple Heart.
+On November 28, 1945 he was honorably discharged as a Corporal with a Bronze Star and Purple Heart.

-Upon returning to the United States, he took a position as a supervisor instructor at the Arthur Murray Dance Studio and played amateur basketball so that he could strengthen his injured knee in order to qualify for the Cincinnati Police Division.
-On April 15, 1951, he entered the Cincinnati Police Academy, graduated, and was assigned to District 2 on July 15, 1951.
-Due to a policy of transferring new officers after their first assignments, he transferred to District 1 on February 1, 1953.
+Upon his return home, Robert took a position as a supervisor instructor at the Arthur Murray Dance Studio and played amateur basketball so that he could strengthen his injured knee in order to qualify for the Cincinnati Police Division.
+On April 15, 1951, he entered the Cincinnati Police Academy, graduated, and was assigned to District 2 (314 Broadway) on July 15, 1951.
+He was rotated to District 1 (1024 York Street) on February 1, 1953.
 By then, he was living at 646 Lincoln Avenue.
-Within a month, he had earned an assignment to a beat with a partner, Patrolman James Feeney (24) of 2704 Euclid Avenue.
+Within a month, he had earned assignment to a beat.
+His partner was Patrolman James Feeney (24) of 2704 Euclid Avenue.

-Patrolman Bastin was survived by his pregnant wife, Mildred Bastin; his mother, Etta Bastin; and siblings, Mrs. Christine Pally, Mrs. Roxie Meyers, Lill Bastin, and Benny Bastin.
-Services were held on March 11, 1953 at the W. Mack Johnson Funeral Home and he was buried at Walnut Hills Cemetery.
+Patrolman Bastin was survived by his pregnant wife; his parents; and siblings, Mrs. Christine Pally, Mrs. Roxie Meyers, Lill Bastin, and Benny Bastin.
+Services were held on March 11, 1953 at the W. Mack Johnson Funeral Home and he was buried at Walnut Hills Cemetery in Section 31, Grave 425, Row 9.

 Patrolmen E. Collier and W. Dewald of the Highway Safety Bureau investigated the crash.
 Hines, a former Kentucky prison inmate (convicted of possession burglar tools) with several traffic citations and arrests on his record had been convicted four times in the last two years on traffic violations; reckless driving in 1951, disregarding a red light in 1951, driving without a license in 1952, and disregarding a stop sign in 1952.
 Investigators arrested him at General Hospital and charged him with Driving Under the Influence of Liquor and Reckless Driving.